simple-registry/simple-registry/doc/reference/api-endpoints.md

 - `last` - Pagination marker

 A digest that is not valid syntax, or an `artifactType` that is not a media type, is rejected with `DIGEST_INVALID` (HTTP 400) rather than served as an unfiltered or empty listing.

+On a pull-through repository the listing merges the upstream's referrers with the cached ones, since nothing fills a referrer index on its own and an uncached subject would otherwise report none.
+An upstream that cannot be reached is left out rather than failing the request, so the cached referrers are still served.
+The `artifactType` filter is applied to both.

 A subject with more referrers than the page size is served one page at a time, with the next page advertised in a `Link` header carrying `rel="next"`; the link repeats the `artifactType` filter so following it keeps the listing filtered.
 A filtered page holds at most `n` entries and may hold fewer, since the filter is applied after the page is cut.